MSI: Maximize Support-Set Information for Few-Shot Segmentation: Related Works

+\textbf{Few-shot segmentation:} OSLSM~\cite{OSLSM} is considered to be the first work introducing FSS problem.
+OSLSM proposed a model consisting of a condition branch and a segmentation branch.
+Since OSLSM, various methods have been proposed to solve the FSS problem~\cite{Co-FCN,AMP-2,PMM,FWB,PFENet,PANet,CANet,ASGNet,DAN,FSOT,Zhang2020SGOneSG,CWT,HSNet,ASNet,BAM,VAT2,hmmasking}.

 \textbf{MAP~(Masked Average Pooling):} Zhang et al.~\cite{Zhang2020SGOneSG} proposed the MAP to collect target information from the support set.
-MAP masks features instead of masking support image and uses average pooling to extract target information.
-They argued that removing background image from support image increases the variance of the input data for a unified network.
-Also, masking image will make the network biased toward target image.
-For these reasons, the MAP is recommended to get target features.
-Since Zhang et al.~\cite{Zhang2020SGOneSG}, many few shot works~\cite{PMM,PANet,PFENet,FWB,CANet,ASGNet,zhang2021fewshot,HSNet, VAT2,ASNet,BAM} are following the MAP to extract target features.
+MAP masks features instead of masking support images and uses average pooling to extract target information.
+They argued that (1) removing the background from support images increases the variance of the input data for a unified network and (2) masking the image will make the network biased toward the target image.
+For these reasons, MAP was recommended to get target features.
+Since Zhang et al.~\cite{Zhang2020SGOneSG}, many few shot works~\cite{PMM,PANet,PFENet,FWB,CANet,ASGNet,zhang2021fewshot,HSNet, VAT2,ASNet,BAM} are following MAP to extract target features.
 However, by performing average pooling, spatial information is inevitably lost \cite{gap}.
 In this work, we utilized the masked support image to generate target features without using MAP.
 Therefore, we can retrieve fine-detail texture information and preserve spatial information.

-\textbf{Multi-layer features:}~Instead of using MAP, HSNet~\cite{HSNet} proposed to use deep features extracted from multiple layers and designed effective convolution to process the features.
-To process the deep features effectively and efficiently, VAT~\cite{VAT2} proposed a model based on swin transformer~\cite{swin_transformer} and ASNet~\cite{ASNet} proposed attentive squeeze network.
-HM~\cite{hmmasking} proposes hybrid masking to compensate for the lost details in feature masking.
+\textbf{Multi-layer features:}~Instead of using MAP, HSNet~\cite{HSNet} proposed to use deep features extracted from multiple layers and designed an effective convolution to process the features.
+To process the deep features effectively and efficiently, VAT~\cite{VAT} proposed a model based on the swin transformer~\cite{swin_transformer} and ASNet~\cite{ASNet} proposed the attentive squeeze network.
+HM~\cite{hmmasking} proposed hybrid masking to compensate for the lost details in feature masking.
 Although the spatial information that MAP lost was preserved, these works extracted target features counting on support masks.
 Therefore, when the support masks give limited information, limited target information is extracted.
-In this paper, not only the information loss when the target features are extracted by relying on the support mask is minimized but also more meaningful target features are extracted by utilizing both the entire support image and the masked support image.
+In this paper, not only is information loss minimized when the target features are extracted by relying on the support mask, but also more meaningful target features are extracted by utilizing both the entire support image and the masked support image.